Umekichi Tanaka (1859-1936)

 Unlike many Japanese immigrant laborers, Mr. Goto was proficient in the English language and became a liaison between the laborers and the plantation’s management acting as a mediator and translator.
 He was also an activist who fought for better working conditions and their rights.

 As Mr. Goto continued to champion the Japanese immigrant laborers rights, he was viewed as a person causing unrest among the laborers and a trouble maker by plantation owner Robert Overend.
 Mr. Goto was subsequently banned from the plantation grounds and threatened with his life if he disobeyed.

 On October 19, 1889, a fire broke out on Mr. Overend’s cane fields and blamed several laborers along with Mr. Goto who he felt was the mastermind behind it.
 After an investigation, the suspected Japanese laborers were convicted of breach of contract and were fined.
 These laborers called upon Mr. Goto for help to resolve this matter.

-A group of Japanese immigrant men removed Mr. Goto’s body and buried him at the grounds that would later become known as the Hamakua Jodo Mission Cemetery.
+Mr. Goto’s body was buried at the grounds that would later become known as the Hamakua Jodo Mission Cemetery.
 The men who murdered Mr. Goto were convicted of this crime after a lengthy investigation and trial.

 Throughout the years, members of the congregation have maintained his final resting place.
 In the 1960’s a replacement headstone was made for his grave.
 Commemorative services remembering the anniversary of his death also have been held at the temple.